 Stock Incentive Plan Eligibility Any employee or officer of Thomson Reuters (as may be determined by the HR Committee).
 Directors who are not employees or officers of our company are not eligible to participate in the plan.
 Purpose Provide an additional incentive to participants, encourage stock ownership by them and thereby increase their proprietary interest in our company's success and their desire to remain with Thomson Reuters.
 Maximum number of shares issuable 50,000,000 shares Shares issued as of December 31, 2014 23,138,028 shares, representing approximately 2.91% of our total issued and outstanding shares Shares available for issue as of December 31, 2014 26,861,972 shares.
 In 2014, we issued approximately 3.0 million shares under the plan, which represented approximately 0.38% of our total issued and outstanding shares as of year-end.
 Stock options and RSUs granted in 2014 Total awards granted in 2014 represented approximately 0.51% of our total issued and outstanding shares as of year-end.
 Of this amount, options granted in 2014 represented approximately 0.22% and RSUs granted in 2014 represented approximately 0.29%.
-Total stock options and RSUs outstanding as of December 31, 2014 Total awards outstanding as of year-end 2014 represented approximately 2.12% of our total issued and outstanding shares.
-Of this amount, options outstanding as of year-end represented approximately 1.17% and RSUs outstanding as of year-end represented approximately 0.95%.
-Other limits • The maximum number of shares that may be issued under the stock incentive plan is 50,000,000 (provided that not more than 5,000,000 shares may be issued under grants other than stock options, stock appreciation rights (SARs) or RSUs).
-Shares may consist, in whole or in part, of common shares issued from treasury or purchased on the open market or any combination thereof. • The maximum number of shares that may be issued under plan awards held by any one person under the plan must not exceed 5% of our outstanding common shares determined on a non-diluted basis.
-The maximum number of shares for which plan awards may be granted and which may be otherwise awarded under the plan to any individual during any one-year period is 2,500,000.
-The maximum number of shares which may be issued under plan awards held by a participant granted under the plan and under any other share compensation arrangement of Thomson Reuters (i) to all "insiders" may not exceed 10% of the aggregate number of our outstanding common shares as determined on a non-diluted basis, and (ii) to all "insiders" and such insiders' "associates" during any one-year period may not exceed 5% of the aggregate number of our outstanding common shares as determined on a non-diluted basis.
+Total stock options and RSUs outstanding as Total awards outstanding as of year-end 2014 represented approximately 2.12% of our total issued and outstanding shares.
+Of this amount, options outstanding as of year-end of December 31, 2014 represented approximately 1.17% and RSUs outstanding as of year-end represented approximately 0.95%.
+Other limits The maximum number of shares that may be issued under the stock incentive plan is 50,000,000 (provided that not more than 5,000,000 shares may be issued under grants other than stock options, stock appreciation rights (SARs) or RSUs).
+Shares may consist, in whole or in part, of common shares issued from treasury or purchased or the open market or any combination thereof.
+The maximum number of shares that may be issued under plan awards held by any one person under the plan must not exceed 5% of our outstanding common shares determined on a non-diluted basis.
+The maximum number of shares for which plan awards held by a participant granted and which may be otherwise awarded under the plan to any individual during any one-year period is 2,500,000.
+The maximum number of shares which may be issued under plan awards held by a participant granted under the plan and under any other share compensation arrangement of Thomson Reuters (i) to all "insiders" may not exceed 10% of the aggregate number of our outstanding common shares a determined on a non-diluted basis.
 The maximum number of shares that may be issued through incentive stock options (ISOs) under the plan is 5,000,000.
 Shares subject to awards which are cancelled, expired, forfeited or terminated without having been exercised are available for new awards under the stock incentive plan.
 Types of awards that may be issued Non-qualified stock options, ISOs, SARs and awards of RSUs.
 Through March 20, 2015, we have only issued non-qualified stock options and RSUs under this plan.
 Maximum option term 10-year expiration date from the date of grant.
 Exercise price of options Equal to the closing price of our shares on the trading day immediately preceding the date of the grant.
 Vesting and exercise of options Stock options must be vested before they can be exercised.
 Options vest 25% each year over a four year period.